 There comes a time in every runner’s life when they need some encouragement, perhaps some insight, or maybe just a few friendly reminders about racing, race day, and what to expect.
 Newer runners have a million and one questions.
 Veteran runners are always looking for a new idea to keep race morning as low-key and stress-free as possible, as you want to make sure that you’re in the best headspace for your race.
 For some, the week before the big race is the hardest, and they want to make sure that they’re as relaxed as possible, and this could be done by taking something similar to the bulldog amsterdam blonde hash to relieve any unwanted negative emotions.
-The worst thing that you can be before and during a race is anxious and stressed, as this could affect your performance, so it could be important that you continuously look for ways to ease your pre-race nerves.
+The worst thing that you can be in a race is anxious and stressed, as this doesn’t just affect your performance, it affects you and your enjoyment of the race.
+Some runners in the Netherlands take the edge of their nerves with a drop of “CBD olie” (cannabis oil) as a treatment for their runners-anxiety.
+But are there some more widely available solutions out there?
+Could there be a tip or trick to be in our best state of mind for a run?

 Today is a special edition of the Running Coaches’ Corner.
 I’m linking up with my usual co-hosts, Debbie, Lora, and Susie, in addition to Cynthia from You Signed Up for What?.
 We thought it might be fun to offer some race day tips for everyone with upcoming spring races.
 I have my first race of 2017 coming up on Sunday and I must say, it was nice to put some ideas down to even remind myself of some tips and tricks I’ve picked up along the way.